Games security stayed in shadows, kept focus on sport

 In another development that drew attention, an August 2 statement purporting to come from al Qaeda’s Yemen-based wing appealed to “supporters of jihad” in the West: “This is your day,” it said.
 “Meet the enemy and kill them and harm them.”

 The call by an unnamed al Qaeda representative on behalf of a “Battalion of Horrors” did not specifically mention the Olympics.
-In the event, the call appears not to have been answered, and the fact it was made at all suggests a reliance on solo sympathizers and a lack of organized cells in the West.
+In the event, the call appears not to have been answered, and the fact it was made at all suggests a reliance on solo sympathisers and a lack of organised cells in the West.

 “The resort to lone wolves is a reaction to the increased capability of the security services to shut down networks and cells,” said Pepe Egger, head of Western European Forecasting at the British-based Exclusive Analysis risk consultancy.